dsabre/startsymfonies-py/README.md

 python /your/path/startsymfonies/startsymfonies.py
 ```

+### Options

-You can use the option `--start-only` to bypass the preventive arrest of the
+- --start-only: bypass the preventive arrest of the
-Symfonies, useful in the case of the computer just started.
+Symfonies, useful in the case of the computer just started
+- --no-public: avoid to start the public interface
+- --no-open: avoid browser auto-open

 ## Notes